DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

   Click this button to close the _Observation Options_ menu.

 Once a selection has been made the _Select Observations_ window will open.
-This window gives users anumber of ways to wuery observation data and view the resulting products.
+This window gives users a number of ways to query observation data and view the resulting products.

 ![Observation Window](screenshots/obs_window.png "Select Observation Window")